samblenny/ocfpga/experiments/09_try_verilog_examples/README.md

    Going to all this trouble might seem odd, and unusual compared to normal developer practices.
 But there's carefully considered reasoning behind it.
-   Sticking to standard packages of stable distros, and sticking to POSIX syntax as much as possible, helps to avoiding bitrot.
-Testing the workflow, at least in part, on a BSD-based shell and a GNU/Linux-based shell, helps to ensure I stick to POSIX stuff.
-All that means I should have less bitrot with less maintenance and better code reusability in the future.
-Also, separating tasks between operating systems helps to avoid getting my authentication credentials stolen by malware.
+   Sticking to standard packages of stable distros, and sticking to POSIX syntax as much as possible, helps to avoid bitrot.
+Testing the workflow, at least in part, on a both a BSD-based shell and a GNU/Linux shell, helps ensure I stick to POSIX stuff.
+All that means I should hopefully have less maintenance and better code reusability in the future.
+Also, separating tasks between operating systems helps reduce the odds of getting my authentication credentials stolen by malware.

    Here's another trick using a similar technique of moderately complex shell expressions with backslash line continuations: